haz/IPPC2023/README.md

 ## Welcome to GitHub Pages

+The International Planning Competition is organized in the context of the International Conference on Planning and Scheduling (ICAPS).
+It empirically evaluates state-of-the-art planning systems on a number of benchmark problems.
+The goals of the IPC are to promote planning research, highlight challenges in the planning community and provide new and interesting problems as benchmarks for future research.

 You can use the [editor on GitHub](https://github.com/ataitler/IPPC2023/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.